corsairmarks/silicoid_portraits_revisited/mod/README.md

 * 2.1.0 Use new feature to restrict Silicoid traits to the Silicoid species class
 * 3.0.0 Update for compatibility with Stellaris version 3.2.2 "Herbert"
     * Apply new mono-gender portrait rules
-    * Molten and Cold Pulse require homeworlds of the appropriate cold/hot types
+    * Molten and Cold Pulse require homeworlds that are not the opposite cold/hot types
     * Mark prescripted empires as genderless
     * Pop strata (`pop_categories`) problem (decadent robots no upkeep) was already been patched by this mod